tonywzhang/Study-Guide-Notes/Algorithms.md

 Understanding Data Structures is essential in any branch of Computer Science.

+Plays a key role in modern technological innovation.

 ## Graphs Notes

 A graph is similar to a tree, in that it is a collection of objects or entities that we call nodes or vertices connected to each other through a set of edges.
 In a tree, there are restrictions on the way nodes/vertices are connected.